MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

 - Adding steps inside a step can be helpful, but don’t be afraid to create separate steps for easier reading.

 - When you’re done writing a step, be sure to move the cursor outside of the text box to activate AutoSave.

+- Try to stick to one type of content (image, video, or 3D object) per step.
+Too much media or 3D content can be overwhelming to the operator and too time-consuming to absorb.
+Think about what type of content gets the point across best.

 ## Adding 3D content or media